richafnu/Viva/Viva/feature-access-management.md

 - tier1
 search.appverid:
 - MET150
-description: "Control who can access features in Microsoft Viva using the Microsoft 365 admin center"
+description: "Control who can access features in Microsoft Viva"
 ---
-# Managing access policies for Microsoft Viva
+# Control access to features in Viva

 To control who has access to specific Viva features you can create and update policies in the [Microsoft 365 admin center](/Viva/control-access-admin-center) or in [Powershell](/Viva/feature-access-management).